LogoLogo

 It’s a good idea to plan ahead with your moving date.
 Once the contracts have been exchanged, you’ll then set a completion date, which is the day legal and physical ownership of the property is handed over to the buyer.

-You may prefer to move out ahead of the completion date once it has been set, rather than dealing with the finalisation of the sale at the same time.
-Get a few quotes from removal firms and compare not only their price, but their all-round services to see which one provides better value.
+You may prefer to move out ahead of the completion date once it has been set rather than dealing with the finalisation of the sale at the same time.
+Get a few quotes from removal firms and compare not only their price but also their overall services to see which one provides better value.

 Exchange of contracts and completion

-The point where you exchange contracts is when you are legally committed to the sale, and likewise for the buyer.
+You exchange contracts when you are legally committed to the sale and, likewise, to the buyer.
 The exchange will only happen once the conveyancer is satisfied with all the information provided by the buyer’s conveyancer.

-If you are happy to go ahead, the buyer must transfer the initial deposit (around 10%) which is sent to you via your conveyancer.
-Should a buyer pull out at this stage, they run the risk of losing their entire deposit.
+If you are happy to proceed, the buyer must transfer the initial deposit (around 10%), which is sent to you via your conveyancer.
+Should a buyer pull out at this stage, they risk losing their entire deposit.

 Sell your Property with Stadium Residential

-Looking to start the process of selling your property?
-Get in touch with our team at Stadium Residential today to explore your options
+Looking to start the process of selling your property in Highbury and Holloway?
+Get in touch with our team at Stadium Residential today to explore your options.